mercorii/PointOfInterest/README.md

 **This version of Point Of Interest is made for TUG version 0.8.2.**

+## Warning - early build!

+*Currently the mod doesn't save any of the custom placed markers between sessions.*

+**Don't wander off your base unless you have written down your (x,y,z) coordinates from F2 debug window.**

 ## What it is?

 It is a mod that allows players to mark certain locations as Points of Interest, and allows them a way to find those locations easily again on a later point. *Note: This is very early version of the mod.*